emscripten-core/emscripten/site/source/docs/porting/connecting_cpp_and_javascript/Interacting-with-code.rst

 You should build with ``-sALLOW_TABLE_GROWTH`` to allow new functions to be added to the table.
 Otherwise by default the table has a fixed size.

-When using ``addFunction`` on the LLVM Wasm backend, you need to provide an additional second argument, a Wasm function signature string, explained below.
+When using ``addFunction`` with JavaScript function, you need to provide an additional second argument, a Wasm function signature string, explained below.
 See `test/interop/test_add_function_post.js <https://github.com/emscripten-core/emscripten/blob/main/test/interop/test_add_function_post.js>`_ for an example.